Simple Modal Types for Functional Reactive Programming: Introduction to

 \section{Introduction to \Rizzo}

-We give an overview of the \Rizzo language.
-For a complete specification of its syntax and typing, we refer the reader to Figures~\ref{fig:syntax}, \ref{fig:wftype}, and \ref{fig:typing}.
-The language is based on the simply typed lambda calculus with product and sum types as well as basic inductive types.
-The typing judgement $\hastype{\Gamma}{t}{A}$ defined in Figure~\ref{fig:typing} takes a term $t$; a closed type $A$, i.e.\ $\istype{}{A}$ according to the type formation rules in Figure~\ref{fig:wftype}; a \emph{typing context} $\Gamma$ consisting of variable type assignments of the form $x:B$ with $B$ a closed type; and a \emph{channel context} $\Delta$ consisting of channel type assignments of the form $\kappa\chantype B$ with $B$ a closed type.
+We give an overview of the \Rizzo language, its type system, and an informal account of its semantics.
+For a complete specification of its syntax and type system, we refer the reader to Figs.~\ref{fig:syntax}, \ref{fig:wftype}, and \ref{fig:typing}.
+The formal semantics is presented in detail in section~\ref{sec:operational-semantics}.

+The language is based on the simply typed lambda calculus with product, sum, and inductive types.
+To account for well-formed inductive types of the form $ \mu \alpha.F$, we have an explicit type formation judgement $\istype{\Phi}{F}$ defined in Fig.~\ref{fig:wftype}.
+It states that $F$ is a well-formed type with free type variables drawn from $\Phi$, and we call $F$ a \emph{closed type} if $\istype{}{F}$.
+By convention, we use $A, B, C,$ and $D$ to range over closed types, while $F$ and $G$ range over possibly open types.
+We look more closely at the type formation rules in section~\ref{sec:recursion} when we discuss recursive types.
+The typing judgement $\hastype{\Gamma}{t}{A}$ defined in Fig.~\ref{fig:typing} takes a term $t$, a closed type $A$, a \emph{typing context} $\Gamma$ consisting of variable type assignments of the form $x:B$, and a \emph{channel context} $\Delta$ consisting of channel type assignments of the form $\kappa\chantype B$.
+We discuss channels in more detail in section~\ref{sec:delayed-computations} below.
+The term language defined in Fig.~\ref{fig:syntax} also includes locations $l \in \locs$, but these are not typable by the typing judgement and are only relevant for the operational semantics discussed in section~\ref{sec:operational-semantics}.